211101-java-react-enterprise/BoilerPlateORM/README.md

 # Features

+- No SQL injections
 - Works with any object types
+- Built-in connection pool to handle multiple queries at once
 - Can query with specific conditions based on user's method name call
-- Built-in connection pool to handle multiple queries at once

 # Getting Started